knative/specs/specs/eventing/data-plane.md

 [`200` response](#event-acknowledgement-and-repeat-delivery) which includes a
 CloudEvent encoded using the binary or structured formats.
 [Brokers](./overview.md#broker) and [Channels](./overview.md#channel) MUST
-indicate support for replies using the `Prefer: reply` header.
+indicate support for replies using the `Prefer: reply` header when sending to the `spec.subscriber` address.

 A recipient MAY reply to any HTTP POST with a `200` response to indicate that the event was processed successfully, with or without a response payload.
 If the